cutiepi-io/cutiepi-shell/README.md

 - [CutiePi firmware](https://github.com/cutiepi-io/cutiepi-firmware) and [middleware plugins](https://github.com/cutiepi-io/cutiepi-middleware) for battery and sleep/wake button related functions
 - [QtMpu6050](https://github.com/cutiepi-io/QtMpu6050) QtSensors plugin

-## Licensing
+## License

+* CutiePi shell source code are licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.
+* And all documentation is licensed under a Creative Commons BY-SA 4.0 international license.
+* This project also uses [Font Awesome](https://fontawesome.com/license/free) fonts, which is licensed under `SIL OFL 1.1 License`.

-Icon assets are from `gnome-user-docs` package with following license and copyright information:
+Icon assets are from the `gnome-user-docs` package with following license and copyright information:

     Copyright: Copyright (C) 2010 - 2014 Shaun McCance
     License: CC-BY-3.0

-* This project also used [Font Awesome](https://fontawesome.com/license/free) fonts, which is licensed under `SIL OFL 1.1 License`.
-* CutiePi shell source code are licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.
-* And all documentation is licensed under a Creative Commons BY-SA 4.0 international license.